two10degrees/AzureScaleMe/README.markdown

 Max will report the higest value (pessimistic).
 Sum will add together all results.

  > For example, if one metric is returning a scale up (+1) and another is returning scale down (-1).
-The min function will return -1, the max function will return +1, and the sum fucntion will return 0.
+The min function will return -1, the max function will return +1, and the sum function will return 0.
 This setting should be carefully chosen if more than one metric is employed.
 If there is only one metric, it's irrelevant.

 The settings of a RoleMonitor are: